Azure/terraform/solution_template/vm-linux-terraform/README.md

 Steps to Enable MSI
 ---
 Once the template has finished deployment, log into the VM via `SSH` and run the following command to enable `MSI` with `Terraform`.
+You only need to perform this step once, the first time you connect to the VM, once the script has been ran the changes are persisted to `Azure`.

 ```bash
 . ~/tfEnv.sh